tanishsood/tanishsood.github.io/README.md

     * Fill out the the name for your repository and select public.
     ![](3.png)
     * Click on Create Repository button in green.
-    * Click on addfile and from drop down menu select upload files.
+    * Click on addfile and from drop-down menu select upload files.
     ![](4.png)
     * Now you can either drag or choose your markdown formatted resume file.
     * Click on commit changes button in green.

 ### **Hosting a static website**
-Andrew Etter, the author of the book Modern Technical Writing havs an irrational bias towards static websites.
+Andrew Etter, the author of the book Modern Technical Writing has an irrational bias towards static websites.
 The advantages that he states are:
 * They have no server-side application dependencies.
 * There are no databases.
 * There is nothing to install.